-- reflect the changing landscape. - be sufficiently flexible to ensure that it continues to meet the needs of the profession and children and young people with sensory impairment. - align with DfE priorities, to ensure that schools, Higher Education Institutions and others across the sector work collaboratively on the design and delivery of training in an increasingly school-led system. - raise aspirations for children and young people with visual impairments (VI), hearing impairments (HI) and multi-sensory impairments (deafblind). - So that children and young people with sensory impairments receive the best quality education and care, teachers of classes of children and young people who have HI (deafness), who have vision impairments (VI) and who are deafblind are required to hold an additional specialist qualification in addition to qualified teacher status (QTS) or qualified teacher learning and skills (QTLS).
-This qualification is known as the mandatory qualification for specialist teachers of pupils with hearing impairment, vision impairment or multi-sensory impairment/
+- reflect the changing landscape. - be sufficiently flexible to ensure that it continues to meet the needs of the profession and children and young people with sensory impairment. - align with DfE priorities, to ensure that schools, Higher Education Institutions and others across the sector work collaboratively on the design and delivery of training in an increasingly school-led system. - raise aspirations for children and young people with visual impairments (VI), hearing impairments (HI) and multi-sensory impairments (deafblind).

+So that children and young people1 with sensory impairments receive the best quality education and care, teachers of classes of children and young people who have HI (deafness)2, who have vision impairments (VI) 3 and who are deafblind 4 are required5 to hold an additional specialist qualification in addition to qualified teacher status (QTS) or qualified teacher learning and skills (QTLS)6.
+This qualification is known as the mandatory qualification for specialist teachers of pupils with hearing impairment, vision impairment or multi-sensory impairment/ deafblind (MQ).
+It is designed to

-&lt;sup>1 Up to age 25
+1 Up to age 25

-&lt;sup>2 Deaf children are defined as all children with sensorineural and permanent conductive deafness, using the descriptors provided by the British Society of Audiology and BATOD.
+2 Deaf children are defined as all children with sensorineural and permanent conductive deafness, using the descriptors provided by the British Society of Audiology and BATOD.
 The term 'deaf' includes all levels of deafness, from mild to profound'.